mercenarymusic/voice-activated-music-player/README.txt

 Voice Activated Music Player (VAMP)
 Navigate Music Folder and play songs.
-VAMP will listen and start playback or move to a different position in the track.
-For example: Say:" <WAKE_WORD> go back five seconds and the track will start playback five seconds earlier in the track.

 Voice recognition runs on Vosk

 Work in progress......

-Voice to text only works.
-I'm revamping the whole thing.
+Saying "python test" will activate an mp3 if you set the file path. moving the playhead around with voice commands works. i.e. python rewind ten seconds.

+need to work on everything else.